ark-network/ark/website/docs/learn/nomenclature.md

 ### Boarding transaction

-There are 2 different ways a user can onboard the Ark:
+There are 2 different ways a user can board the Ark:

 - With luggage
 - Without luggage